MacLean & MacLean

 MacLean & MacLean were a Canadian musical comedy duo.
 They performed regularly in Canada between 1972 and 1998 and recorded seven albums.
 The duo consisted of brothers Gary MacLean (1944–2001) and Blair MacLean (1942–2008).
 The MacLeans were originally from Glace Bay, Nova Scotia, but were later based in Winnipeg, Manitoba.

 MacLean & MacLean were best known for their often scatological humour, which was combined with (usually humorous) renditions of folk and popular songs, with Blair playing guitar and Gary playing banjo and bongo drums.
-The duo began performing in 1972 and during their career played the Commodore Ballroom in Vancouver, the 1983 Just for Laughs festival in Montreal, and the Edinburgh Festival Fringe.
+The duo began performing in 1972 and during their career played the Commodore Ballroom in Vancouver, British Columbia, the 1983 Just for Laughs festival in Montreal, Quebec, and the Edinburgh Festival Fringe.

-In 1974 the pair were asked to leave a tour because of the offensive content of their show.
+In 1974, the pair were asked to leave a tour because of the offensive content of their show.

 Recordings

 An early mention of the group appears in the spoken introduction to "Glace Bay Blues" by Donnie McDougall of The Guess Who on their 1972 album, Live at the Paramount, in which he explains the song was co-written with "MacLean MacLean" (they had not included the word "and" in the name of their act in their early days).
 Despite the spoken credit, the original album only credited McDougall as the writer.
 This was corrected in a recent re-issue which lists the composers as MacLean, MacLean, and McDougall.

 During their career, they recorded seven albums including a mixture of live and studio recordings.
 Among their best known (and most infamous) recordings were "I've Seen Pubic Hair" (based upon the well-known "I've Been Everywhere") and an original song, "Dolly Parton's Tits", which made the British music charts after it was used as the theme music for a British TV show called O.T.T..

 Their first album was a live recording titled Toilet Rock, produced by Skip Prokop of Lighthouse.
 Burton Cummings of the Guess Who appears on and produced the studio portions of their second album, Bitter Reality, although his management tried unsuccessfully to have his contribution (singing two short "dirty" songs) removed, fearing it would be harmful to his career.
 This challenge caused the album's release to be delayed by several months, by which time the controversy had been widely reported by the media, and the track had been "leaked" to a Toronto radio station which played it on a weekly show featuring comedy records, making the attempted removal a futile effort, and the album was released with Cummings' contributions intact.
 Jack Richardson, the producer of the Guess Who's albums, produced the live portions of this album.